InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2018/2018-03-19-february-2018-income-report.markdown

 ##### WHAT ACTIONS WORKED/DIDN'T WORK FROM LAST MONTH'S PLAN
 Here's a review of how I got on with the plans I made last month to try to hit my February target:

 > *Sign-up with a site to help me make money from Matched Betting.
-I've used [**Odds Monkey**](http://bit.ly/Odds_Monkey){:target="_blank" rel="nofollow"} in the past, and this is who I plan to sign up with again.
+I've used [**Odds Monkey**](http://bit.ly/Odds_Monkey){:target="_blank" rel="nofollow"} (<i>affiliate link</i>) in the past, and this is who I plan to sign up with again.
 I anticipate that Matched Betting will need to be my main money generator this month*

-  - As mentioned in my expenses, I signed-up with [OddsMonkey](http://bit.ly/Odds_Monkey){:target="_blank" rel="nofollow"} during February.
+  - As mentioned in my expenses, I signed-up with [OddsMonkey](http://bit.ly/Odds_Monkey){:target="_blank" rel="nofollow"} (<i>affiliate link</i>) during February.
 However, I did this nearer the end of the month which didn't leave me much time to cover the subscription cost and make a profit.
 The net result was a deficit of -£0.75 after I'd covered the subscription cost!
 I will be continuing with matched betting in March

 > *Research more affiliate and/or advertising opportunities that complement my content on Inspiring Life Design, and implement these*